 Finally, ask us!
 We have an unlimited supply of opinions and ideas.

 Many brave souls bike through the Hocking Hills.
-The Inn at Cedar Falls has a very nice page that describes mountain biking and road biking trails.
 Please note that our roads are hilly and curvy.
 Let’s be careful out there people.

 However, the Hockhocking Adena Bikeway, is a great alternative.
 It’s a 17 mile bikeway on the old Columbus and Hocking Valley Railroad bed.
 The north entry point is at Hocking College in Nelsonville and the south entry point is near Ohio University in Athens.
 Nelsonville is about 45 minutes from Marsh Hollow.